The origins of farming in East Asia

 In the Yellow River region the Yangshao culture evolved into the Longshan culture around 3000 BCE.
 Technological advances around this time included the introduction of the potter’s wheel and the production of high quality jade ornaments.
 By c.
 2500 BCE, professional craft specialists were producing fine jades and ceramic vessels.
 This technological advance accompanied increasing population densities and more marked differences in social ranking, with an elite ruling class emerging.
 Pottery fragments have been recovered which are inscribed with composite ideographs, which would become the basis of the highly sophisticated Chinese writing system.

 Metallurgy reached China sometime around 2500 BCE, almost certainly from the west.
 It first appears in East Asia in the central Asian steppes, where semi-nomadic peoples, with a culture clearly linked to those in the Caspian and Black Sea regions, lived.
 Amongst these peoples, a pastoral economy based on the rearing of sheep and cattle predominated.

 These people were, unlike in later times, Indo-European speakers, who had been the first people to domesticate the horse.
 Horse transport offered the potential for quick, long-distance movement across the steppes, and this factor was probably key to the spread of new technologies from west to east.

-These semi-nomadic peoples had brought copper metallurgy to the eastern steppes as early as 3000 BC, and cultures capable of manufacturing forged copper knives and bangles had emerged in present-day north-west China by c.
-2500 BC.
+These semi-nomadic peoples had brought copper metallurgy to the eastern steppes as early as 3000 BCE, and cultures capable of manufacturing forged copper knives and bangles had emerged in present-day north-west China by c.
+2500 BCE.

 Several clay female figures, as well as jade representations of dragons and birds, recovered from burial mounds made of stone, are in styles similar to later Shang and Zhou dynasty figures.
 This may suggest that the later dynastic states of China were formed when these northern groups intruded southwards into the Yellow River region.